 Although emissions have increased, up to the year ended 2023, we remain below our 2018 pre-COVID overall GHG emissions and are committed to continue our work towards reducing emissions.
 Additionally, our emissions intensity has decreased substantially as our business has grown.
-Since 2018, up to the year ended 2023, our emissions intensity per FTE employee has decreased.
+Since 2018, up to the year ended 2023, our emissions intensity per million in revenue and our emissions intensity per FTE employee has decreased.